Incomplete95/Caesar-Academic-System/README.md

 ### f) show personal details
 The PERSONAL DETAILS screen shall show the current personal record of the student and allow him/her to change his/her password and address.
 On submission, the corresponding Student record shall be updated accordingly.
 Students cannot change their student id or name.

+## Results:
+Using Java to build the system, making a uber jar file which can be directly executed once database been opened.